microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

 };

 interface IConsoleServer : IUnknown {
+    // TODO: This interface is incomplete.
+Among others, a way to launch new application into the server is missing.

     // ConPTY manages stdin as a ring buffer for you.
 When the terminal has focus, you simply need to write your input.
     // Keyboard input MUST be written via `WriteInputRecords`.
 The other 2 functions DO NOT parse any VT sequences.
     // They're instead meant either for VT responses (DECRPM, etc.) and for dumping plain text (clipboard, etc.).